Infineon/wiced_btsdk/README.md

 # wiced_btsdk

+This repo is provided for backward compatibility when using BTSDK 2.7.1 or prior.
+It is provided as a means to update BT chip firmware and APIs.
+It is not used for applications based on BTSDK 2.8 and above.
+It contains all available BSPs, chip support libraries, and middleware libraries.
+It is recommended that all applications update to BTSDK 2.8 and the ModusToolbox 2.2 "MTB" flow model using shared resources dynamically retrieved as needed.

 ## Folder structure
-All BTSDK code examples need 'wiced\_btsdk' repo to build and test the apps. 'wiced\_btsdk' includes the 'dev-kit' and 'tools' folders:
+If using BTSDK code examples released prior to BTSDK 2.8, they require the  'wiced\_btsdk' repo to build and test the apps. 'wiced\_btsdk' includes the 'dev-kit' and 'tools' folders:

 **dev-kit**

 This folder contains the files that are needed to build the embedded BT apps.

-* baselib : Files for chips supported by BTSDK.
+* baselib: Files for chips supported by BTSDK.
 For example CYW20819, CYW20719, CYW20706, etc.

-* bsp : Files for BSPs (platforms) supported by BTSDK.
+* bsp: Files for BSPs (platforms) supported by BTSDK.
 For example CYW920819EVB-02, CYW920721B2EVK-02, CYW920706WCDEVAL etc.

-* btsdk-include : Common header files needed by all apps and libraries.
+* btsdk-include: Common header files needed by all apps and libraries.

-* btsdk-tools : Build tools needed by BTSDK.
+* btsdk-tools: Build tools needed by BTSDK.

-* libraries : Profile libraries used by BTSDK apps such as audio, BLE, HID, etc.
+* libraries: Profile libraries used by BTSDK apps such as audio, BLE, HID, etc.

 **tools**

 This folder contains tools and utilities need to test the embedded BT apps.

-* btsdk-host-apps-bt-ble : Host apps (Client Control) for BLE and BR/EDR embedded apps, demonstrates use of WICED HCI protocol to control embedded apps.
+* btsdk-host-apps-bt-ble: Host apps (Client Control) for BLE and BR/EDR embedded apps, demonstrates use of WICED HCI protocol to control embedded apps.

-* btsdk-host-apps-mesh : Host apps (Client Control) for Mesh embedded apps, demonstrates use of WICED HCI protocol to control embedded apps.
+* btsdk-host-peer-apps-mesh: Host apps (Client Control) and Peer apps for embedded Mesh apps, demonstrates the use of WICED HCI protocol to control embedded apps, and configuration and provisioning from peer devices.

 * btsdk-peer-apps-ble: Peer apps for embedded BLE apps.

-* btsdk-peer-apps-mesh: Peer apps for embedded Mesh apps.

 * btsdk-peer-apps-ota: Peer apps for embedded apps that support Over The Air Firmware Upgrade.